astrana-project/astrana-docs/source/index.rst

-.. howzitapp-docs documentation master file, created by sphinx-quickstart on Mon Jun 24 00:08:16 2019.
+.. astrana-docs documentation master file, created by sphinx-quickstart on Mon Jun 24 00:08:16 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to howzitapp-docs's documentation!
+Welcome to astrana-docs's documentation!
 ==========================================

 .. toctree::